pypose/pypose/CONTRIBUTING.md

 **note**

-(a) The Pull Request description should contain the reason for the change, the content of the change, and the impact of the change, and be associated with the relevant Issue (see [documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue))
+(a) The Pull Request description should contain the reason for the change, the content of the change, and the impact of the change and be associated with the relevant Issue (see [documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue))

-(b) Check whether the Pull Request pass through the CI
+(b) Check whether the Pull Request passes through the CI

 <img width="909" alt="image" src="https://user-images.githubusercontent.com/8695500/222796987-3f612b21-21c9-4bb4-b8ff-4b1ddccf115d.png">

-CI will run unit test for the posted Pull Request in Linux environment.
+CI will run the unit test for the posted Pull Request in the Linux environment.
 We can see the specific test information by clicking `Details` in the above image so that we can modify the code.

 (3) If the Pull Request passes the CI, then you can wait for the review from other developers.
 You'll modify the code based on the reviewer's comments, and repeat the steps [3](#3-commit-the-code-and-pass-the-unit-test)-[4](#4-push-the-code-to-remote) until all reviewers approve it.
 Then, we will merge it ASAP.

 ### 6. Resolve conflicts

-If your local branch conflicts with the latest main branch of "upstream", you'll need to resolove them.
+If your local branch conflicts with the latest main branch of "upstream", you'll need to resolve them.
 There are two ways to do this:

 ```shell
 git fetch --all --prune